kyle-hansen719/493-low-fidelity-prototype/README.md

 ## Running the System Locally

 1. Clone the repo
-2. Run 'npm run dev' in your terminal (requires npm is installed)
+2. Run 'npm install' in your terminal to download project dependencies (requires npm is installed)
+3. Run 'npm run dev'
-3. Navigate to the localhost source in your browser
+4. Navigate to the localhost source in your browser

 ## Libraries/Models used: